duyang0627/youdao-wordbook-to-anki/README.md

 A simple tool to convert youdao xml file into tab separated txt file for importing to Anki.

-Note that by default, youdao exports one word three times into its xml file.
-So no worries if anki throws warnings that words are imported twice.

 ## Usage
 Please make sure python is installed in your system.
 After downloading the file, Execute the following command in command line: